joinerda/joinerda.github.io/_posts/2018-12-17-Threading-In-Unity.md

 Additionally, as a common modeling task to be threaded might be integration of a system of differential equations, an abstract Integrator class will be used to create a model to integrate.
 (If you went through the last post, we'll use that SHOIntegrator as our example.)
 Our threaded TimestepModel will have a member variable that extends Integrator, and will move the integration step forward in its threaded step.

-If you don't have the last blogs model ready to go,
+If you don't have the last blogs model ready to go, it can be obtained [here](/files/blog_2018_12_11/IntegratorExample.zip)